VoidArchive/anishshrestha.com/src/content/blog/bagchal-reforged-ai-chess-tigers.md

 	if (depth === 0 || isTerminal(state)) {
 		return evaluate(state);
 	}

-	// ... the usual minimax dance
+	if (maximizing) {
+		let maxEval = -Infinity;
+		for (const move of generateMoves(state)) {
+			const eval = minimax(applyMove(state, move), depth - 1, alpha, beta, false);
+			maxEval = Math.max(maxEval, eval);
+			alpha = Math.max(alpha, eval);
+			if (beta <= alpha) break; // Alpha-beta pruning
 		}
+		return maxEval;
+	} else {
+		// ... symmetric for minimizing player
+	}
+}
 ```

-At depth 16, it was unbeatable.
-At depth 12, it was still crushing me every time.
-The problem wasn't that the AI was bad, it was that it was _too good_.
+At depth 16, the AI was unbeatable.
+At depth 12, it still crushed me consistently.
+The problem wasn't that the AI was defective—it was that it was _too good_.

-Analysis revealed that perfect play in Bagchal converges to a draw.
-Both sides possess optimal strategies that, when executed flawlessly, result in stalemate.
-Multiple attempts to implement an unbeatable AI consistently resulted in drawn games.
-Unless utilizing dedicated chess engine optimizations with extensive opening books and endgame tables, the game reaches theoretical completion at relatively shallow search depths.
-However, for practical gameplay, "good enough" AI performance proves optimal for user engagement.
+### The Perfect Play Problem

+Through extensive testing, I discovered that optimal play in Bagchal typically converges to draws.
+Both tigers and goats have defensive strategies that, when executed perfectly, lead to stalemate positions.
+This created a fundamental design problem: an AI that plays perfectly isn't fun to play against.

+The mathematical reality is that Bagchal, like many traditional games, wasn't designed for perfect play.
+It was designed for human players with limited calculation ability, pattern recognition skills, and occasional mistakes.
+A computer that never makes tactical errors removes the human element that makes the game engaging.

+I needed an AI that was challenging but beatable—one that would make human-like decisions while maintaining strategic coherence.

 ## Evaluation Function Design